 - Destructive behavior: Ripping at couches, chairs, doggie beds, or other items in the house

-Over-the-Counter and Holistic Options to Treat Dog Anxiety
+Holistic Options to Help With Dog Anxiety

 If your dog isn't diagnosed with severe anxiety or behavior problems, your vet might recommend over-the-counter alternatives to prescription medications.
 One of the biggest upsides of not going the pharmaceutical route is that there are few to no side effects.

 Also called behavioral therapy, behavior modification is the first line of defense against dog anxiety.
-This drug-free approach requires an animal behaviorist or professional dog trainer.
+This approach requires an animal behaviorist or professional dog trainer.
 A trainer will expose your dog to the object causing their anxiety from a safe distance.
 With time, patience, and consistency, your dog can learn how to respond differently — and more positively — to whatever person, place, or thing is making them anxious.

 Pheromones are behavior-altering chemicals that animals naturally produce.
 However, you can buy pheromone-based products to change canine behavior.
 For example, Adaptil offers an odorless spray and plug-in diffuser that can create a sense of safety for your dog.
 Sentry calming collars also use pheromones to help dogs feel safe and secure.